 4. Short Story Submissions

 Another way to grow an audience as an author is to submit stories to established magazines.
-You can find more on that here.
+You can find more on short story submissions here.

 The difference between platforms for short story publishing and those for short story submissions is that submitting your story to a publication means you need approval from editors.
 Whereas with story platforms you can create your own profile and you’re completely in charge of your content.
-And again, in order to get found and seen you also need to drive traffic to your story.
+From there, in order to get found and seen you also need to drive traffic to your story, such as through your social posts and shares.

-Key benefits to publishing your writing on other sites:
+Key benefits to publishing your writing on other websites:

 - It results in links back to your website, which brings credibility and traffic